sesam-community/google-bigquery-sink/README.rst

 BOOTSTRAP_INTERVAL - how often (in hours) to rerun the bootstrapping process - the default is 24

+BOOTSTRAP_RECREATE_PIPES - overwrite existing pipes and system when bootstrapping - mostly useful if the template has changed

 Note that if you set up the MS to bootstrap a node, you should name it in such a way that it will not be overwritten by the generated systems which all will start with "bigquery", for instance use the id "bootstrap-bigquery".

 Example config: